-The urban and peri-urban dairy production systems are important components of livelihood transformation in Ethiopia that provide food and income for dairy farmers.
-However, this dairy production is suboptimal due to multi factorial reasons such as poor dairy management and high prevalence of different diseases.
+Diseases are important for all small holder dairy production systems.
+As the report of Mulangila [1] in Kenya disease of the newborn calf and calf mortality are the major causes of economic losses in cattle production.
+The productivity of the herd can be negatively impacted by impaired growth of calves, decreased milk production of animals that experienced chronic illness as baby calves, spread of disease from calves to adult cows, increased veterinary costs and the limited opportunity for genetic selection due to mortality of replacement.
 Calves play an important role in the development of the dairy sector of the country, as the future of the dairy herd solely depends upon the successful raising of young calves.
-Calfcare is not only essential for sustenance of the dairy industry but is also essential for preserving and maintaining good quality germplasm.
+Calf-care is not only essential for sustenance of the dairy industry but is also essential for preserving and maintaining good quality germplasm.

 On the contrary, high levels of calf mortality have limited dairy herd expansion and genetic improvement.
 Calf morbidity and mortality are perennial problems in all countries where cattle are raised.
-But the mortality rates vary from 2% to 20% with mortality on individual farms varying from 0% to above 60%, although in well-managed dairy herds of developed countries, average mortality is usually between 2% and 4% [1,2] (Figures 1,2).
-In developing countries, under poor management and major disease problems, especially in sub-Saharan Africa and further in Ethiopia, the usual average mortality is 7% to 25% (Otte and Chilonda 2002).
+But the mortality rates vary from 2% to 20% with mortality on individual farms varying from 0% to above 60%, although in well-managed dairy herds of developed countries, average mortality is usually between 2% and 4% [2,3].
+In developing countries, under poor management and major disease problems, especially in sub-Saharan Africa and further in Ethiopia, the usual average mortality is 7% to 25% [4].
 In the tropics, mortality rates of young calves vary depending on management and severity of the diseases.
-Studies on calf mortality rate in different African countries ranged from 9% to 45% [3-9].
+Studies on calf mortality rate in different African countries ranged from 9% to 45% [5-11].